eudoxys/loaddata/README.md

 	data = get_state("CA")

-The result will be a dict with the weather and load data in separate dataframes, with time in rows, and county geodata in columns.
+The result will be a dict with the weather and load data in separate dataframes, with time in rows, and county geodata in columns for the year 2018.

 You can scale the load to any particular year in the EIA annual energy file using the command: